Review of Colonial Life & Accident Insurance Company

 Better Business Bureau (BBB) – With confidence in the financial side of things, we now need to know how Colonial Life operate within the market.
 Thanks to the Better Business Bureau (BBB), we can find a rating based on the amount of complaints Colonial Life receives along with their failure to honor commitments, advertising issues, and more.

 On a scale starting at A+ and moving all the way down to F, Colonial Life has the very best rating of A+.
 In addition to receiving very few complaints, this means they rarely have issues with advertising and generally act responsibly within the market…just as you would expect from a company with over 75 years of experience.

 Products offered by Colonial Life Insurance

 As we’ve hinted at previously, Colonial Life is very much targeted towards groups and employers.
-These days, the cost of healthcare is still increasing and providing employees with a certain level of coverage allows them to remain financially secure even after experiencing an illness or injury that prevents them from being able to work.
+These days, the cost of healthcare and health insurance is still increasing and providing employees with a certain level of coverage allows them to remain financially secure even after experiencing an illness or injury that prevents them from being able to work.
 With many different policies on offer, there could be one that appeals to the needs of yourself and your employees.
 If you’re an employee and you like the look of one or more of these policies, perhaps you could approach your representative with the idea.

 Life Insurance – Just as the case is true for you, your employees worry about their loved ones and their financial stability if they were to pass away.
 Often, employees rely upon a good benefits package from their employer and this is where you come in.
 With Colonial Life, you have a sound provider of said life insurance policies with an ability to tailor the coverage to the needs of the individual.
 Regardless of their position in life – i.e. whether they’re married, have children, etc – Colonial Life seems to offer something for everyone.
 With premiums, they can be deducted directly from the payroll to keep the process efficient.